sumnerevans/sumnerevans.com/content/2017-18-panma-canal-cruise/2018-01-02-cartegena-columbia.md

 mainly was teaching him some stuff to help him improve his chess game.
 He's a good leaner, hopefully I didn't teach him to poorly.

-TODO
-This evening's show was the *Island Magic Steelband*.

-- steel pan, drum show?
+This evening's show was the *Island Magic Steelband*, a steelband from Trinidad and Tobago.
+The band consisted of four members: one of them played the bass steel drums, one played the steelpan, one played a double steelpan with lower tones, and another played traditional drums.
+Unlike most steelbands which play reggae, they played classical and Broadway music.
+They were really good and I quite enjoyed the show.
+I wasn't the only one who enjoyed it either, the theatre was packed and they got two standing ovations.